kajava-juri/sensor_hub/README.md

 This project implements a sensor hub that monitors sensor state changes using an MCP23018 I2C GPIO expander and publishes events via MQTT.
 The system features interrupt-driven alarm triggering, configurable alarm states, and WiFi connectivity for remote monitoring.
 The sensors can trigger an alarm by sending a signal to one of the expander's pins (configurable with I2C).

+## Preparing environment

+1. Clone the repository
+2. Copy `.env.example` to `.env.sh` and update with your actual credentials
+3. run `source ./.env.sh`

 ## Hardware Requirements

 - Raspberry Pi Pico W